ironfrown/ts_anomaly_detection_by_denoising/README.md

 various forms of time series, e.g. in vibrations, medical or radio signals.

 ## Status
+**Current version: V3.00**
+- Several tests conducted on the full-QAE to determine its performance in response to the size of latent/trash space.

-The current work is summarised here:
+**The current work is summarised here:**

 - **qiskit_qae/ts_qiskit_qae_binary_...**: TS QAE based on binary encoding of TS windows developed and tested, abandoned.
 - **qiskit_qae/ts_qiskit_qae_unary_...**: TS QAE based on unary encoding of TS windows developed and tested, abandoned.